 Lara Kueppers joined UC Berkeley in 2017 after working as a research scientist at Berkeley Lab and a professor at UC Merced.
 She likes to move between experimental work in the field and models of the biosphere that represent ecosystem interactions with the atmosphere.
 She also enjoys collaborating with engineers, economists, and public policy experts to address societally relevant questions related to environmental change.

-Adam Hanbury-Brown is a PhD student at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk movements and habitat selection in Northern California.
+Adam Hanbury-Brown is a PhD candidate at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk movements and habitat selection in Northern California.

 Tom Powell is a postdoc at Berkeley Lab working with NGEE Tropics team to model tropical forest dynamics in response to climate variability and change.
 More generally, Tom is a Forest ecologist that studies how disturbances, climate change, and land management impact forest ecosystem function and services.
 He completed his PhD in 2015 at Harvard University.

 Dianne Quiroz is an ERG Masters student quantifying rates of nitrogen fixation and bacterial community composition in conifer foliage in Western U.S. forests.
 She was an LBNL SULI/BLUR student after graduating from UC Berkeley in 2015.
 Dianne is broadly interested in the dynamics of community-level responses to anthropogenic global change and intends to pursue graduate study in ecology.